Citizen Complaint Process

 The review process

 The Chief of Police reviews every complaint after the investigation is completed and a report is written.

-If the complaint includes excessive force or charges an officer with a crime, the appropriate county district attorney will also review the report.
-The Chief of Police will decide on finding after reviewing the complaint, and the alleged victim will be informed of the findings in writing.
+- If the complaint includes excessive force or charges an officer with a crime, the appropriate county district attorney will also review the report.
+The Chief of Police will decide on finding after reviewing the complaint, and the complainant will be informed of the findings in writing.